fontamin/Dual-script-font-Tester/README.md

 ## Usage

 1.Open index.html in any modern browser
-2.Load fonts into one or both zones
-3.Edit the sample text and adjust controls
+2.Load fonts into one or both zones(each font should only have the selected script codepoints) 3.Edit the sample text and adjust controls

 No npm, no bundler.
 Internet only needed for Google Fonts URLs.